What are your Box Office opening hours?

-We aim to send our season launch brochure later this Summer.
-If you'd like to receive a brochure from us, please do ensure you are opted in to receive either email or postal marketing in the ‘My Account’ section to ensure you are included on our mailing list when we release details of our opening season.
+If you’d like to receive news about future shows, events and other developments at Hall for Cornwall, please ensure you are opted in to receive either email or postal marketing in the ‘My Account’ section to be included on our mailing list.

 I can’t log in to my account.
 My old password doesn’t work.
 Can you help?

-We are monitoring the current situation and will take action closer to our reopening if social distancing measures will still be necessary.
+We will take action if additional safety measures become necessary again.
 We work closely with other partners and are a member of UK Theatre and SOLT and will follow all industry and kitemark standards to ensure that your visit to our new theatre is both enjoyable and safe.

 Under normal circumstances, tickets are non-refundable.